dotnet/AspNetCore.Docs/aspnet/aspnet/overview/owin-and-katana/owin-startup-class-detection.md

  The command window will show:

     [!code-console[Main](owin-startup-class-detection/samples/sample20.cmd)]
-4. Launch a browser with the URL `http://localhost:5000/`. zz
+4. Launch a browser with the URL `http://localhost:5000/`.

     ![](owin-startup-class-detection/_static/image8.png)